schreifels/git-num/README.md

 The goal of this project was to create a lightweight, well-tested Ruby command line utility for referencing files in Git.
-Unlike other similar projects, git-num supports renames, filenames with spaces, and other corner cases.
+Unlike other similar projects, git-num supports renamed files, filenames with spaces, and other corner cases.